-Once the DIY website service has you as a customer, they will not want to lose you, so it is not in their interests to make it easy for you to shift services.
-What happens when you’ve spend a few years building up a great online business and you want to move?
+Once the DIY website service has you as a customer, they will not want to lose you, so it is not in their interest to make it easy for you to shift services.
+What happens when you’ve spent a few years building up a great online business and you want to move?
 Mostly, it’s tough!

 - You won’t be able to take the website with you as you don’t own the platform.

 - You can’t take the template as you don’t own that.